pateljay7/envguard/CONTRIBUTING.md

 - GitHub contributors page
 - Release notes for significant contributions

-Thank you for contributing to Universal Environment Checker! 🎉
+Thank you for contributing to EnvGuard! 🎉